kgraghav/Stocks_Analysis/README.md

 ## File Descriptions <a name="files"></a>

 The files required as part of this assignment include: <br>
-1. Stocks_Analysis.ipynb - The main code of the assignment
+1. Stocks_Analysis_v2.ipynb - The main code of the assignment

 ## Results<a name="results"></a>